joshski/cucumbers-on-vine-hill/README.md

   Scenario: Forecast for a city
     Given I am using the weather app
     When I open the forecast for London
-    Then it should be rainy again
+    Then it should predict rain again
 ```

 #### [Step Definitions](features/step_definitions/steps.js)